 Suresh joined Watsi on July 25th, 2017.
 Two years ago, Suresh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Suresh's most recent donation traveled 8,200 miles to support Doreen, a 35-year-old farmer from Uganda, to fund a C-section so she can safely welcome her child into the world.
+Suresh's most recent donation traveled 8,700 miles to support Sesilia, a 12-year-old student from Tanzania, for hand surgery.

 Suresh has funded healthcare for 119 patients in 11 countries.